Help Center

 GDPR

 A European privacy law (General Data Protection Regulation) that says you need permission before collecting someone's personal data.
-Since INSG doesn't collect personal data — no names, no emails, no IP addresses, no cookies — you're compliant automatically.
-No consent banner needed.
+INSG stores no directly identifying data — no names, no emails, no IP addresses, no cookies, no persistent identifiers.
+No consent banner is required because we don't use cookies or client-side storage.

 UTM Parameters